balarcode/subjects/linear_algebra/README.md

 Please note that the code and technical details made available are for educational purposes only.
 The repo is not open for collaboration.

-If you happen to use the code from this repo, please cite my user name along with link to my profile: https://github.com/balarcode.
+If you happen to use the code from this repo, please use the below citation to cite.
 Thank you!

+balarcode (2025). *GitHub - balarcode/subjects: Practical implementation of algorithms, concepts and techniques from subjects such as Linear Algebra, Random Processes & Probability and PyTorch.* GitHub. https://github.com/balarcode/subjects

 ## Copyright